 From time to time the Company may be involved in litigation in the normal course of its business.
-The Company is not aware of any pending or threatened litigation matters that, in the opinion of management, will have a material adverse effect on the Company's business, operations, financial condition or cash flows.
+Management does not expect that the resolution of these matters would have a material adverse effect on the Company's business, operations, financial condition or cash flows.